 Indeed, with a host of major mergers, acquisitions and joint ventures deals happening across the renewable energy sector, most firms seem to have handled the challenge of rebranding in a fairly ‘no nonsense’ manner.

-As consolidation in the wind energy supply chain continues, Nordex Acciona, Siemens Gamesa and the MHI Vestas JV have provided three prominent examples of a simple ‘best of both’ rebranding strategy.
+Ever since the consolidation in the wind energy supply chain transpired, Nordex Acciona, Siemens Gamesa and the MHI Vestas JV have provided three prominent examples of a simple ‘best of both’ rebranding strategy.
 This approach plays on the reputation of both existing companies – and their respective track records.

 But what options are open to marketing teams seeking to look beyond the smashing together of two constituent parts?
 How can a rebrand be communicated in such a way that it satisfies everyone?
 And how can all of this be undertaken while maintaining the confidence and trust of the market?